TuanAnh0108/Arduino-Projects/README.md

    |VPN|Gurdeep Singh-Pall| Provides encrypted internet connections|

    Based off this information and knowledge about protocols, we now worked together to find a common protocol for our communication between Earth, the Moon, and Mars.

+   ### Machine cycle

+   A machine cycle consists of the steps that a computer’s processor executes whenever it receives a machine language instruction.
+It is the most basic CPU operation, and modern CPUs are able to perform millions of machine cycles per second.
+The cycle consists of three standard steps: fetch, decode and execute.
+In some cases, store is also incorporated into the cycle.

+   The steps of a machine cycle are:

+   Fetch – The control unit requests instructions from the main memory that is stored at a memory’s location as indicated by the program counter (also known as the instruction counter).
+   Decode – Received instructions are decoded in the instruction register.
+This involves breaking the operand field into its components based on the instruction’s operation code (opcode).
+   Execute – This involves the instruction’s opcode as it specifies the CPU operation required.
+The program counter indicates the instruction sequence for computer.
+These instructions are arranged into the instructions register and as each are executed, it increments the program counter so that the next instruction is stored in memory.
+Appropriate circuitry is then activated to perform the requested task.
+As soon as instructions have been executed, it restarts the machine cycle that begins the fetch step.

 Development
 ------------
 ### 1. Traffic light